October 2, 2021 – Owen Wilson / Kacey Musgraves (S47 E1)

 • Great ending with Kenan freaking out Alex & Ego.

-• This was a laugh riot, this era truly excels with those ”parade of idiots” pieces, and a great way to utilize the whole performing cast (except Kate, who’s at Australia filming a Tiger King flop).
+• This was a laugh riot, this era truly excels with those” parade of idiots” pieces, and a great way to utilize the whole performing cast (except Kate, who’s in Australia filming a Tiger King show).

 Rating: ****1/2